-According to the Center of Disease Control and Prevention, 75 million Americans suffer from high blood pressure.
+According to the Centers for Disease Control and Prevention, 75 million Americans suffer from high blood pressure.
 That means 1 in 3 every 3 U.S. adults.
 Without properly reducing it, high blood pressure can lead to heart disease and strokes.
 May is National High Blood Pressure month and in order to bring awareness, we are sharing 7 ways you can reduce high blood pressure.

 - Get checked